jarokaz/mlops-labs/workshops/kfp-caip-sklearn/lab-02-kfp-pipeline/README.md

 ## Lab instructions
-The lab instructions are in the `kfp-pipeline.ipynb` notebook.
+The lab instructions are in the `lab-02.ipynb` notebook.